Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 docker ps
 ```

 Look under the Ports column and use the server and port specified there.
 In the image below the server is 0.0.0.0 and the port is 6379.
 Use the values that you see on your own terminal.
+Leave the password empty for now.

 ![dapr-stateapi-redis](../../assets/images/04-aca-dapr-stateapi/docker_redis.png)